MatousAc/qag/research/notes.md

 ## AE
 * 7b-chatAE00: Specific prompt.
 No custom tokens.
 Produces relatively good extracted answers, but sometimes duplicated ones.
 Does not stop short.
 * 7b-chatAE01: Specific prompt.
 No custom tokens.
 Further de-duplicated data.
 Produces decent answers w/ less duplication.
 Does not stop short.
 * 7b-chatAE02: Specific prompt.
 Custom tokens.
+Latest data w/o the "Do not confuse with . . ."
 Produces trash.
 Does not stop short.
 * **7b-chatAE03**: Less specific prompt.
 No custom tokens.
 Produces good answers.
 Does not stop short.
+* 7b-chatAE04: Unspecific prompt.
+No custom tokens.
+Yet to be tested.

 ## QG
 * 7b-chatQG00: Relatively specific unoptimized prompt.
 No custom tokens.
 Produces decent questions.
 Spits out a ton of "do not confuse w/ vs #"
 * 7b-chatQG01: Relatively specific unoptimized prompt.
 No custom tokens.
 Removed "do not confuse" from training data.
 Produces good questions, though they are a bit short.
 Spits out trash after the question.
 * 7b-chatQG02: Relatively specific unoptimized prompt.
 Custom tokens.
 Produces decent questions, though those that are longer are too long.
 Spits out trash after the question.
 * **7b-chatQG03**: Unspecific prompt.
 No custom tokens.
 Produces good questions 80% of the time but then continues with trash.
+* 7b-chatQG04: Unspecific prompt.
+No custom tokens.
+Trained on max amount of data.
+Yet to be tested.